-Order: Columbiformes Family: Columbidae Status: Breeding in Madeira
+Order: Columbiformes Family: Columbidae Status: Vagrant to Madeira

 European Turtle Dove has Rufous-brown upperparts with dark spots, pale greyish head, whitish belly, pinkish chest and a neck patch of black and white stripes.
 When flying it is visible its blue-grey mid-wings and rump and its blackish tail with a narrow white terminal band.
 Its feet are reddish.